1. WHY TWO-X

 Q: Explain what testing you did exactly?
 And what are the limitations of the Two-X?
 Do you even know what you're talking about?

 A: Our lab tests confirmed that we can drop the voltage through loading the motor, and the result appears to be a sudden cutoff below a specific threshold.

-Then, we watched the current draw while going on rides, pushing the board hard and measuring the max load that put on the battery.
+Then, we characterized the current draw while going on rides, pushing the board hard and measuring the max load that put on the battery.
 (Onewheeling while monitoring an oscilloscope?
-Fricken nerdy.)
+Yeah, we did that.)

-Back in the lab, we took a stock battery within operational state of charge, and applied that measured max load, and saw the voltage drop below our measured nosedive threshold.
-We had electrically characterized the nosedive.
+Back in the lab, we took a stock battery within operational state of charge, and introduced an equivalent load, and saw the voltage drop in the same way.

 The Two-X has over twice the current-sourcing capability of the original.
 It thus effortlessly exhibits unprecedented voltage stability even in demanding conditions.
-And it works.
-The only known Two-X nosedive was a customer who was pushing the board to the max while the tire was nearly flat.
+And this does drastically lower the chances of a nosedive.

 But we're not daring you to try.
 The real goal is for everyone to not break ribs wrists and collarbones.
 And we're doing it!
 Please be intelligent about that stuff when you ride.
 We wish you all the safest riding.

 A: This is not the jurisdiction of Two-X, but we are including it anyway for riders who may not yet be aware.
 Because our M.O. is to stop nosediving.

 Foot-sensor nosediving is a very real thing that affects riders who haven't yet been through the process of learning how the foot sensors work.
 So, go through that process!
 It turns out, that's usually all it takes to effectively eliminate these nosedives for good.